Azure/CARML-Learn/docs/wiki/Lab 1 - Use CARML to deploy infrastructure.md

 - A Key Vault
 - A Log Analytics Workspace

-To set these up, please follow the following steps:
+To set these up, please perform the following steps:

 1. Open the created workload file in `workload/deploy.bicep`